Apodini/Apodini/Documentation/Relationship/Relationship.md

 It may also be a sensible decision for a user to hide a inferred relationship.
 To support that a modifier can be introduce.

-Even if a user supplies a `.relationshipName` modifier, the relationship will still be hidden when `.hideRelationshio` is used.
+Even if a user supplies a `.relationshipName` modifier, the relationship will still be hidden when `.hideRelationship` is used.

 Considering the example below, a request to `/` will not include a relationship pointing to `/test`.